 UTI Research Group

-The aim has been to construct a common information concept on the basis of self-organisation theories and to apply it to research in information society, including information technology.
+The overall aim had been to construct a common information concept on the basis of self-organisation theories and to apply it to research in information society, including information technology.

 The first project the UTI Research Group was involved in was "Human Strategies in Complexity: Philosophical Foundations for a Theory of Evolutionary Systems".
 It was carried out from 2001 to 2004 at the Vienna University of Technology.
 Funds came from INTAS from the EU and the Austrian Ministry for Education, Science, and Culture.